holycrap872/neuroresus/content/blog/interact2/index.markdown

 -   Dotted lines in between bars to indicate the differences between various cutpoints on the mRS
 -   Adding table on the bottom with odds ratios of primary outcome cutoff vs. other cutoffs?
 -   Ultimately may be better to add a tabbed format to display p-value functions

+At 90 days, 55.6% of patients in the guideline-recommended group were dead or severely disabled, compared to 52% of patients in the intensive-treatment group.
+This translated to an **OR 0.87 (95% CI 0.75 - 1.01)** in favor of the intensive-treatment group.
+This was consistent with the secondary analysis that found an **OR of 0.87 (95% CI 0.77 - 1.00)** across the entire range of the mRS.

+There was further evidence of benefit in the intensive-group when examining the health-related quality of life (HRQOL) data.
+Overall health utility was higher in the intensive blood pressure group.
+It's unclear how to interpret this, however, especially considering that there was a decent amount of patients from whom QoL data were missing.

+There was no indication of an increased frequency of adverse events; both groups had similar rates of neurological deterioration in the first 24 hours (14.5% vs 15.1%), any neurological deterioration (3.4% vs. 3.8%) or severe hypotension (0.5% vs 0.6%).

+While outcomes appeared better in the intensive-group, the mechanism by which this occurred is unclear.
+There did not seem to be a substantial difference in hematoma growth between the two groups, as measured by absolute hematoma growth at 24 hours (2 vs. 4 mL), relative hematoma growth at 24 hours (17 vs. 22%), or proportion of patients with substantial hematoma growth (Supplementary Table S2).

+### Subgroup Considerations

+There wasn't much evidence of a heterogeneity of treatment effect, although there may be a benefit to a target of \< 180 mm Hg in patients with pre-existing hypertension.
+There was not a suggestion that patients enrolled prior to 4 hours of symptom onset benefitted from more intensive blood pressure lowering, a group that may be at increased risk of hematoma expansion.

+## Interpretations and Conclusions

+The results of this trial suggested on OR 0.87 (0.75 - 1.01) in favor of the intensive blood-pressure group to reduce death or major disability (mRS 3-6), or an OR 0.87 (0.77 - 1.00) to reduce disability across the entire range of the mRS.

+The outcomes were certainly encouraging and suggested there may be a benefit of intensive blood pressure lowering to \< 140 mm Hg.

+However, several caveats should be kept in mind:

+* There was no clear evidence of decreased rates of hematoma expansion, a touted benefit of intensive blood pressure reduction.
+This may be due to the lack of separation regarding the achieved blood pressure between the two groups, or may just reflect that the study was underpowered.
+It would be difficult to argue how to resulted in improved functional outcomes, however.
+-   It is unclear what the HRQOL results signify, considering that the patients were unblinded to which group they were randomized and that QoL data is missing on 11% (intensive-group) and 14% (guideline-recommended group) of patients.
+-   A p-value of 0.04-0.06 (depending on which way you analyze the data) indicates that the results obtained are as surprising as obtaining heads on 4-5 consecutive fair coin tosses.
+This is not very robust, and if subsequent results come along \[\[ATACH-2\]\] that demonstrate different findings, we should remain flexible in changing our interpretation.

+There is certainly controversy about the use of ordinal regression.
+While this is discussed elsewhere, the odds ratios and corresponding confidence intervals were similar when using a conventional dichotomous mRS cutoff (OR 0.87, 0.75 - 1.01) versus ordinal regression (OR 0.87, 0.77 - 1.00).
+Whichever way you analyze the data, it shouldn't dramatically change the interpretation.
+Moreover, ordinal regression is a well-accepted

+Given the results of \[\[ATACH-2\]\], there is not robust evidence of any particular blood pressure target in patients presenting with ICH, and any target in the range of 140-180 mm Hg is reasonable.
+Most centers seem to have adopted a goal between 140-160 mm Hg.

+## Unanswered Questions

+This trial, along with the \[\[ATACH-2\]\] trial, enrolled patients with mild ICH.
+What is still unclear is the optimal blood pressure to target in patients with larger hematomas, where ICP considerations may warrant a different MAP goal to obtain an adequate CPP.

+Post-hoc analyses of this trial and \[\[ATACH-2\]\] have suggested that patients presenting very early (\< 2 hours from symptom onset) may benefit from a reduced risk of hematoma expansion with aggressive BP control, but this has not been replicated in a prospective manner.
+In fact, other trials have attempted to isolate patients with increased risk of hematoma expansion to target aggressive BP control, but have not demonstrated a benefit to this strategy.

+Other post-hoc analyses have suggested that patients presenting with very-high BP or with chronic hypertension may be harmed with aggressive BP lowering.
+This certainly makes physiologic sense based on the theory of shifted cerebral auto regulation in chronic hypertension, but again has not been replicated prospectively.
+It may be difficult to demonstrate this effect unless we have a better way to ascertain if a patient is chronically hypertensive on presentation.